Arthi-chaud/Arthi-chaud/README.md

 - :books: 3rd year student in Programming and Computer Science
 - :fr: From France (*oui, oui baguette*)
+- :teacher: Passionate about teaching and active pedagogy
 - :headphones: Music Addict, I'm more productive with some electro, 90's sound on!
-- :teacher: Passionate about teaching and active pedagogy
+- :cherry_blossom: Aside from coding, I spend time building my own server, watching movies and playing video games on old school consoles

 ### I can't code without